LearningLocker/docs/src/guides-installing.md

 ### Logs

-By default, logs are installed to `/var/log/learninglocker/`
+By default, logs are written to `/var/log/learninglocker/`

 #### Install log